• Skip to primary navigation

 • About

-Simple LED Chaser Circuit using IC 4017
+LED Chaser Circuit using IC 4017

-Last updated on 2 July 2025 by Admin-Lavi Leave a Comment
+Last updated on 29 April 2026 by Admin-Lavi Leave a Comment

-This Simple LED Chaser Circuit using IC 4017 project make LED lights turn ON one by one like chasing.
+This LED Chaser Circuit using IC 4017 project make LED lights turn ON one by one like chasing, also it is fun way to learn electronics.

-That pulse connects to other chip IC 4017 and it turn ON and OFF each pin one by one.
+In addition, one chip of IC 555 makes pulse again and again and that pulse connects to other chip IC 4017 and it turn ON and OFF each pin one by one.

-This circuit is good for beginners and we can learn how, two important chips work.
+Moreover, the circuit work with 12V battery and is good for beginners and we can learn how, two important chips work, like small course to show how LED lights in order.

 What is a LED Chaser Circuit using IC 4017:

-LED chaser circuit with IC 4017 is very popular and easy which make nice light effect by turning ON and OFF LEDs one by one like chasing.
+LED chaser circuit with IC 4017 is very popular and easy project, which make nice light effect by turning ON and OFF LEDs one by one like chasing.

 Circuit Working:

-Simple LED Chaser Circuit Diagram using IC 4017
+LED Chaser Circuit Diagram using IC 4017

 Parts List: